Amalan-ConStat/TidyTuesday/Week 33- Malaria/Malaria.md

 ggsave(Malaria_deaths_plot,width = 10,height = 10,dpi=300,filename = "Malaria_Deaths_Sri Lanka.png")
 ```

 Data: malaria\_deaths\_age Malaria\_deaths\_age\_plot: There are five categories in concern,where age category 15-49 has the most counts of in the range of 45-50.
-Second category is Under 5 close to 35 counts, while third category is 50-69 inbetween 20-25.
-It should be noted that this order is for the year 1990.
+Second category is Under 5 close to 35 counts, while third category is 50-69 inbetween 20-25 from year 1990 to 1993.
 At the end of year 2015 this is not the case, where the categories and counts are 15-49 (close to 10), 50-69 (less than 10), 70 or order(close to 5), under 5(less than 5) and finally 5-14 (close to 0).

 ``` r
 #data subset has been used